data-cleaning/deducorrect/README.md

 An R package for rule-based record correction and imputation

+h4.
+NOTE

+Active development has moved to the [deductive](https://github.com/data-cleaning/deductive) package.

 This repo used to be hosted at code.google.com but moved to github in May 2013.